The Story of Joseph and His Brethren: Production

-Columbia Pictures had intended to make a film with this title for several years starring Thomas Mann starring Rita Hayworth but it never came to fruition.
+Columbia Pictures had intended to make a film with this title for several years starring Rita Hayworth but it never came to fruition.

 It was one of two films Rapper directed in Italy, the other being Pontius Pilate.
 Actors were signed in November 1960 and filming took place in Rome.

 Robert Morley was cast in a lead role.
 He wrote about his experiences making the film in an article saying:

 The Bible belt is a trade term for films of a biblical nature made in and around Rome by Italian producers.
-It is their pleasant custom to engage senior British actors to play the more mature prophets and aging kings while casting young and virile Americans in the more saintly roles of John the Baptist, Joseph or St Francis of Assissi.
+It is their pleasant custom to engage senior British actors to play the more mature prophets and aging kings while casting young and virile Americans in the more saintly roles of John the Baptist, Joseph or St Francis of Assisi.
 The female roles are divided between Belinda Lee and Yvonne Furneaux, depending upon which of them gets back from the Venice Film Festival in time.

 Morley set fire to Belinda Lee's wig in one scene but says she was unharmed.

 Lee died in a car crash in the US on 15 March 1961.